Auto Transcript

 The lust of the flesh.

+This is Satan’s first strategy to incite in you a temptation to sin.
 He wants to incite in you a lust for the flesh.
-And this is of course what you think it is.
-This of course is talking about sexual lust which manifests as pornography, adultery, promiscuity.
+This is talking about sexual lust which manifests as pornography, adultery, promiscuity.

-But the word lust is not limited to that just means strong desire.
+But the word lust is not limited to that.
+It just means strong desire.
+This is talking about any sensual desire.

+You could have a lust for excessive food.
 Today, many of us have a lust for leisure and rest, which manifests as slothfulness or laziness.

 Some of us have a lust for entertainment, and that manifests as an addiction to movies and social media and YouTube.
+Or it could be a lust for partying and substances or drugs and on and on.

-In Philippians 3 19, the Apostle Paul puts it in maybe a little bit of a humorous way.
+In Philippians 3:19, the Apostle Paul puts it in maybe a little bit of a humorous way.
 He tells us that certain people in the world make their belly their god.
+Their god is their stomachs.
+And these people are slaves to their appetites.

 We can do that.
-Following your appetite in an unrestrained way leads you to foolish sin.
-Just like Esau who for a bowl of stew gave up the blessing of God.
+Following your appetite in an unrestrained way leads you to foolish sin, just like Esau who for a bowl of stew gave up the blessing of God.
+Yet that is what we do.

 Satan loves the strategy because it is so effective.
 The reason it is so effective is because it taps into what we think of as necessary and good desires that seem to us to be legitimate.